Microeconomics: Assumptions and definitions

 The supply and demand model describes how prices vary as a result of a balance between product availability at each price (supply) and the desires of those with purchasing power at each price (demand).
 The graph depicts a right-shift in demand from D_{1} to D_{2} along with the consequent increase in price and quantity required to reach a new market-clearing equilibrium point on the supply curve (S).

 The theory of supply and demand usually assumes that markets are perfectly competitive.
-This implies that there are many buyers and sellers in the market and none of them have the capacity to significantly influence prices of goods and services.
-In many real-life transactions, the assumption fails because some individual buyers or sellers have the ability to influence prices.
+This implies that there are many buyers and sellers in the market, and none of them has the capacity to influence the prices of goods and services significantly.
+In many real-life transactions, the assumption fails because some individual buyers or sellers can influence prices.
 Quite often, a sophisticated analysis is required to understand the demand-supply equation of a good model.
 However, the theory works well in situations meeting these assumptions.

 Mainstream economics does not assume a priori that markets are preferable to other forms of social organization.
-In fact, much analysis is devoted to cases where market failures lead to resource allocation that is suboptimal and creates deadweight loss.
+In fact, much analysis is devoted to cases where market failure leads to resource allocation that is suboptimal and creates deadweight loss.
 A classic example of suboptimal resource allocation is that of a public good.
 In such cases, economists may attempt to find policies that avoid waste, either directly by government control, indirectly by regulation that induces market participants to act in a manner consistent with optimal welfare, or by creating "missing markets" to enable efficient trading where none had previously existed.

 This is studied in the field of collective action and public choice theory.
 "Optimal welfare" usually takes on a Paretian norm, which is a mathematical application of the Kaldor–Hicks method.
-This can diverge from the Utilitarian goal of maximizing utility because it does not consider the distribution of goods between people.
-Market failure in positive economics (microeconomics) is limited in implications without mixing the belief of the economist and their theory.
+This can diverge from the Utilitarian goal of maximizing utility because it does not consider how goods are distributed among people.
+Market failure in positive economics (microeconomics) has limited implications when the economist's beliefs are not mixed with their theory.

-The demand for various commodities by individuals is generally thought of as the outcome of a utility-maximizing process, with each individual trying to maximize their own utility under a budget constraint and a given consumption set.
+The demand for various commodities by individuals is generally thought of as the outcome of a utility-maximizing process, with each individual seeking to maximize their own utility subject to a budget constraint and a given consumption set.

 Allocation of scarce resources

 Individuals and firms need to allocate limited resources to ensure all agents in the economy are well off.
-Firms decide which goods and services to produce considering low costs involving labour, materials and capital as well as potential profit margins.
-Consumers choose the good and services they want that will maximize their happiness taking into account their limited wealth.
+Firms decide which goods and services to produce, considering low costs involving labour, materials, and capital as well as potential profit margins.
+Consumers choose the goods and services they want that will maximize their happiness, taking into account their limited wealth.

-The government can make these allocation decisions or they can be independently made by the consumers and firms.
-For example, in the former Soviet Union, the government played a part in informing car manufacturers which cars to produce and which consumers will gain access to a car.
+The government can make these allocation decisions, or consumers and firms can make them independently.
+For example, in the former Soviet Union, the government played a role in informing car manufacturers which cars to produce and which consumers would gain access to them.